Quick CV Dropoff

 When an organisation that is experiencing significant changes or restructuring their business, they will sometimes make a substantial number of employees redundant.

 We have been involved in such instances, and have helped to register the individuals impacted to see whether we could be of any assistance in their job search.

 The prospect of being out of work and finding another role is a daunting one, especially when the recruitment landscape is constantly evolving.
 From writing a CV and interview styles, to the types of candidates organisations are seeking, changes come around so often.

 So what are your next steps if you are searching for a new role after being made redundant?

 Being made redundant is never an easy experience, however we always advise candidates to look at it as an opportunity.
 Take time to consider what avenues you could take and what your next role could look like.

 Your CV will be the first thing employers and recruiters look at so it is important you get it right.
-You can read my previous blog on how to write a great CV here.
+You can read our candidate resource on how to write a great CV here.